-Each head injury is different, thus it takes thorough neurological assessment and a patient-orientated approach to help.
+Each head injury is different, requiring a thorough neurological assessment and patient-orientated approach to help.
 Vestibular therapy is a special form of physical therapy that helps alleviate dizziness, motion sensitivity, blurry vision, balance dysfunction, or difficulty reading due to post concussion syndrome.